You suffered a fall due to someone else’s negligence.

 Send a Notice and Preservation Letter

 If you are well enough, we encourage our clients to write a letter to the property owner (or their insurance company if you know it) notifying them of your fall and that you were seriously injured.
-If you are not well enough to write a letter, have a friend, family member or lawyer do it for you.
+If you are not well enough to write a letter, have a friend, family member or personal injury lawyer do it for you.

 In addition to giving notice of your fall and the injury, make sure to remind the property owner and their insurance company to save all evidence of the incident.